 I make these healthy Turkey Tacos every single week!
 They are so delicious and flavorful, everyone loves them, and they’re ready in 15 minutes.

-I don’t necessarily go out of my way to eat things like turkey meatballs or turkey meatloaf on a regular basis.
+I don’t necessarily go out of my way to eat things like turkey meatballs or turkey meatloaf on a regular basis, even though they are delicious.

 But when it comes to tacos: Turkey Tacos are my first and only choice.
 They are ready in record time in a delicious, flavorful sauce so good you’ll never miss the beef.